microsoft/vcpkg/docs/tool-maintainers/layout.md

 # Layout of the vcpkg source tree

-All vcpkg sources and build systems are in `toolsrc`.
-If you'd like to contribute to the vcpkg tool itself, most of your time will be spent in here.
+All vcpkg sources and build systems are in the repo https://github.com/microsoft/vcpkg-tool/.
+If you'd like to contribute to the vcpkg tool itself, most of your code edits will be there.

 ## Build Files